-This unit is intended to be used on a 20 amp 120V AC circuit without the use of an extension cord.
-If an extension cord is necessary for your application, please use the appropriate size and length of extension cord that will handle 20 amps the entire length of the extension.
+This unit is intended to be used on a 50-amp 230V AC circuit or 120V, 25A AC circuit, without the use of an extension cord.
+If an extension cord is necessary for your application, use the appropriate size and length of extension cord that will handle 50 amps the entire length of the extension.
 We highly recommend talking with a qualified electrician for cord size recommendations.
+This unit is supplied with a NEMA Class 6-50P plug and will require a NEMA Class 6-50R receptacle.
+Do not remove the power plug.
+Use the supplied 120V adapter when running off 120V power.